 Data we collect may include your name, contact details, work history, education history, and other information required to make an informed decision on your suitability for the vacancy.

 Data is shared with employers owning the vacancy you have applied for.
+This may involve the use of the recruitment cloud platforms designated by the client.
 We may share this information for incomplete applications as well as complete applications, or for applications where you’ve expressed an interest but not completed a full application form.
-Data is processed by our data hosting company (Rackspace).
+Data is processed by our data hosting company (Rackspace), and may be stored with cloud hosting providers (AWS and/or Azure).
 Data may be shared with additional 3rd party-companies – we’ll contact you before doing so to ensure you consent to this.
-Your IP address is shared with companies providing analytic services, Google and Facebook.
+Your IP address is shared with Google in order to provide analytic services.

 Data we explicitly collect is not transferred outside of the UK, either by ourselves or any other company we allow to process your data.
-Companies we share your IP address with may transfer that information to other counties but it is our understanding that they operate under EU-US Privacy Shield.
+Companies we share your IP address with may transfer that information to other countries but it is our understanding that they operate under Standard Contract Clauses.

 We hold information we collect for different periods of time depending on the data: